tracynle/Star-Wars-RPG/README.md

 Star Wars RPG game is made with HTML5, CSS, Bootstrap and jQuery.

-## Technology used
+## Built with
-HTML, CSS, Javascript, and Bootstrap
+- HTML and CSS
+- Javascript
+- jQuery
+- Bootstrap

 ## Demo